Anora

 Shadows and Snow

 Throughout the movie, Anora and Ivan go by two names: Anora vs Ani and Ivan vs Vanya.
-Both characters want to be adults, but carry a childish spirit within themselves.
+They want to be adults, but still carry a childish spirit within themselves.

 This movie has been a marathon of Anora never giving up.
 She flirts old men to the ATM, screams, bites, drags her husband out of a private room with her rival stripper, tries to ingratiate herself to a mother-in-law who openly hates her.
 Her relentlessness is at times cringy and juvenile.
 But she does not stop.